hon-nova/PostPrisma/README.md

-## Intro. to Post Project
+# Introduction to Post Project

-### Key Features:
+## Key Features:

-#### User Authentication with Passport.js:
+### 1. User Authentication with Passport.js

-A. Login: Users can log in using their credentials, which are authenticated using Passport.js.
+- **Login**: Users log in securely using Passport.js.

+### 2. Post Management
-1. Create Posts: Authenticated users can create new posts with a title, description, and link.
+- **Create Posts**: Authenticated users can create posts with a title, description, and link.
-2. View Posts: All users can view the posts, including the creator’s information.
+- **View Posts**: All users can view posts, including creator details.
-3. Edit and Delete Posts: Users can edit or delete their own posts.
-This feature is only available for the creator of the post.
+- **Edit/Delete Posts**: Users can edit or delete their own posts.

-Comment System:
+### 3. Comment System

-4. Add Comments: Users can add comments to posts, but they must provide content (validated by the backend).
-If no content is entered, an error message is shown.
-Delete Comments: Users can delete comments they have created.
-This functionality ensures that only the comment’s creator can delete their comment.
+- **Add Comments**: Users can comment on posts with backend-validated content.
+- **Delete Comments**: Only comment creators can delete their comments.

-Dynamic Error Handling:
+### 4. Dynamic Error Handling

-B. Form Validation: The application checks for missing or incorrect data when submitting forms (e.g., creating posts, comments).
-If validation fails, an error message is displayed to the user.
-C. Error Display: Error messages (e.g., empty comment content) are passed to the front end and displayed dynamically, allowing for user-friendly error handling.
+- **Form Validation**: Input fields for posts and comments are validated, with error messages displayed for invalid submissions.
+- **Error Display**: Errors are dynamically shown on the front end for better usability.

+### 5. Vote Functionality
+- Users can upvote or downvote posts.